ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/developer.md

 The Ikasan Enterprise Scheduler Platform (IkasanES) provides a robust and scalable scheduling platform based on open technologies and standards.
 IkasanES can be adopted as little or as much as required to meet your scheduling needs.

+There is an accompanying [video tutorial](https://youtu.be/B3USYWW4wxE) for this developer guide.

 ## About

 This guide demonstrates the IkasanES features through a scheduler platform deployment and the construction of a simple job plan.